-A grade II listed and iconic building, The Old Blind School is a stylish and rustic style restaurant that stands proudly on Hardman Street just a stone’s throw from the Philharmonic Hall and Everyman theatre.
+A grade II listed and iconic building, The Florist is a stylish and botanically themed restaurant that stands proudly on Hardman Street just a stone’s throw from the Philharmonic Hall and Everyman theatre.

-With a quirky interior that features dog portraits, typewriters on the walls and mismatched chairs, The Old Blind School has a distinctly homely feel and is the perfect setting to tuck into your fish and chips.
+With a gorgeous interior that features flower walls, neon lit quotes and winding trees and plants, The Florist has a distinctly ornate feel and is the perfect setting to tuck into your fish and chips.

 Where: 11 Wolstenholme Square

-One of Liverpool’s newest restaurants, Clockworks is a hidden gem on Wolstenholme Square that specialises in hearty food, ales and signature cocktails.
+One of Liverpool’s best loved restaurants, Clockworks is a hidden gem on Wolstenholme Square that specialises in hearty food, ales and signature cocktails.

 Housed in an historic building, the interior stays true to its past.
 With the combination of exposed red brick, steel and iron they have managed to create a comfortable and unique look back into a twisted industrial era.

 The fish and chips are served on a wooden board with mushy peas, tartar sauce and a wedge of lemon.
 The way it should be.